Roland Andersson

-Åke-Erik Roland Andersson (born 28 March 1950) is a former Swedish football player and coach.
+Åke-Erik Roland Andersson (born 28 March 1950) is a Swedish former football player and coach.
 His most recent job was that as the assistant coach of the Nigeria national team under Lars Lagerbäck.

+Playing career

-As a player, he played for Malmö FF and Djurgårdens IF and was a part of the Swedish squad in the 1978 FIFA World Cup in Argentina.
+As a player, Andersson played for Malmö FF and Djurgårdens IF and was a part of the Swedish squad in the 1978 FIFA World Cup in Argentina.

+Managerial career

-As a coach, he has coached at Al-Shaab (United Arab Emirates), BSC Young Boys (Switzerland), Al-Ittihad (Saudi Arabia), Qatar SC (Qatar) and Malmö FF.
-His latest post was assistant coach for the Sweden national football team, appointed in 2004 by Lars Lagerbäck.
+As a coach, Andersson has coached at Al-Shaab (United Arab Emirates), BSC Young Boys (Switzerland), Al-Ittihad (Saudi Arabia), Qatar SC (Qatar) and Malmö FF.
+His was assistant coach for the Sweden national team, appointed in 2004 by Lars Lagerbäck.
 In 2010, Andersson was appointed Head of Development and Scouting on a consulting basis at his former club Malmö FF.
 However this did not last for very long; in February 2010, he was appointed assistant coach at Nigeria under former colleague Lars Lagerbäck.
-Currently Anderson works as an analyst for the Icelandic national football team.
+Currently Andersson works as an analyst for the Icelandic national football team.